 No, it could not.
 Its teeth are simply not strong enough to bite through a human finger bone.
 Technically, the larger teeth could penetrate through to a bone in your finger, but they could not bite them off.

 But be careful nonetheless, as these teeth can definitely skin your fingers or your entire hand!
-Similar to a baitfish, if your finger or hand is in that mouth when it snaps shut, it is bound to stay there.
+Like a baitfish, if your finger or hand is in that mouth when it snaps shut, it is bound to stay there.

 Pro Tip: Under no circumstances, try to pull out your hand from a closed pike mouth!

 If and when that happens, remain calm (even though it’ll hurt a lot)!
-Do not try to instinctively pull out your finger or hand, but try to open the pike’s mouth again first!
+Do not try to pull out your finger or hand instinctively, but try to open the pike’s mouth again first!